-As required by auditing standards, we perform procedures to address the risk of management override of controls and the risk of fraudulent revenue recognition, the risk that management may be in a position to make inappropriate accounting entries and the risk of bias in accounting estimates and judgements such as cash flow assumptions in the operating model.
+As required by auditing standards, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries.
+On this audit we do not believe there is a fraud risk related to revenue recognition because revenue is a fixed mark up by way of an agreement with a single customer.